quasarframework/quasar-ui-qcalendar/docs/src/pages/contributing/documentation.md

 ## Using Markdown

-The site is written using using a syntax called [markdown](https://en.wikipedia.org/wiki/Markdown).
+The site is written using a syntax called [markdown](https://en.wikipedia.org/wiki/Markdown).
 If you are unfamiliar with this syntax, it is quite easily learned.

 ## Guidelines for Writing Content